 IN Food Marketing & Design has encountered many food marketing faux pas and rounded up the worst in a two post series.
-If you missed the first post on this topic, read about the first 3 food marketing mistakes here.

 4. Skimping on photography.